saharbagheri/DADAcore16S_single-read/README.md

 The **filterNsRaw** and **primerRMVinvestigation** rules are used to examine primers in reads both before and after removal and are triggered if the **primer_removal** parameter is set to True.

-Lastly, the **vsearchURE** rule is executed if the **URE_after_GTDB** parameter is set to True, enabling the use of the URE database to annotate ASVs that could not be assigned using GTDB.
+Lastly, the **vsearchFieldDB** rule is executed if the **DB_after_GTDB** parameter is set to True, enabling the use of the field-specific (e.g. URE) database to annotate ASVs that could not be assigned using GTDB.

 <br>
 <br>